Tomahawk (band): Music videos

 The band's first music video was for "Rape This Day" from Mit Gas, featuring a cameo from Queens of the Stone Age's Nick Oliveri.
 No official music videos were released for Anonymous.
 For the release of Oddfellows in 2013 the band made music videos for "Stone Letter" and the title-track.
 In August 2014, over a year after the release of Oddfellows, the band released a music video for "South Paw".
-In addition to the band's four official music videos, there have also been a number of unofficial/fan-made videos.
+In addition to the band's six official music videos, there have also been a number of unofficial/fan-made videos.